 With two-thirds of the U.S. public supporting broader legalization, medical cannabis is here to stay.
 It is likely that many of the challenges and recommendations we make will evolve over time, especially if federal restrictions on medical cannabis research and use change.
 Ignoring cannabis is no longer an ethically defensible option for physicians.
 Patients will come to them with questions about medical cannabis.
 Physicians now have a duty to provide unbiased, informed advice and competent medication management.

-Aaron Glickman is a policy analyst with LDI.
 Dominic Sisti, PhD is an Assistant Professor of Medical Ethics and Health Policy and an LDI Senior Fellow.